 If the organization is small enough, have all staff attend and introduce themselves.
 If the organization is larger, invite all managers to the meeting and, along with the new chief executive, have each manager introduce themselves.

 6. Invite the new chief executive to a social event with Board members.
 This can greatly help to establish a comfortable rapport for the new chief executive.

-7. Ensure the new chief executive receives necessary materials and is familiar with the facilities.
-Ensure an assistant gives them keys, gets them to sign any needed benefit and tax forms.
-Review the layout of offices, bathrooms, storage areas, kitchen use, copy and fax systems, computer configuration and procedures, telephone usage and any special billing procedures for use of office systems.
+7. Ensure the new chief executive receives the necessary materials and is familiar with the facilities.
+Ensure an assistant gives them keys and gets them to sign any needed benefit and tax forms.
+Review the layout of offices, bathrooms, storage areas, kitchen use, copy and fax systems, computer configuration and procedures, telephone usage, and any special billing procedures for the use of office systems.

-9. Review any policies and/or procedures about use of facilities.
+9. Review any policies and/or procedures about the use of facilities.

 10. Assign a Board member to them as their “buddy” who remains available to answer any questions over the next four weeks.